fusedio/fused-docs/docs/reference/fused/core/_udf_ops.md

 **Arguments**:

-- `email_or_id` - Email of the UDF&#x27;s owner, or name of the UDF to import.
+- `email_or_id` - Email of the UDF's owner, or name of the UDF to import.
 - `id` - Name of the UDF to import.
-If only the first argument is provided, the current user&#x27;s email will be used.
+If only the first argument is provided, the current user's email will be used.

   Keyword args:
 - `cache_key` - Additional cache key for busting the UDF cache